andy-walker/dashboard-app/README.md

 Overview
 --------
-The application should implement all the features displayed in the example graphic, and works as I thought it should probably work, from the information provided - however, apologies if I have misinterpreted the information slightly.
+The application should implement all the features displayed in the example graphic, and works as I determined it should probably work from the information provided - however, apologies if I have misinterpreted the brief in any way.

 It uses a component-based architecture, the dashboard header, file types and files list all being subcomponents of a larger dashboard component, which is itself a subcomponent of the main application component - this should easily allow further components / subcomponents to be added to implement new routes / features in future.

 It has some basic configuration values for api endpoints, number of times to retry a failed request etc, which are located in app/src/config.json.
-The application will display a 500 error page if configured to not retry failed requests, or if the maximum number of retries has been exceeded.
+The application will display a 500 error page if configured not to retry failed requests, or if the maximum number of retries has been exceeded.

 Source code
 -----------